epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes1.md

 # deploy the new version of the IOC to the local docker / podman instance
 ec deploy bl01t-ea-test-02 2024.3.2
 ```

+NOTE: the above assumes you have an active python virtual environment with the `edge-containers-cli` installed and you have sourced the beamline environment file (for a reminder of how to do this see {any}`setup-beamline-bl01t`).

 You can now see that the versioned IOC instance is running and loading the extra.db by looking at its log with: